ose-support-ros/omronsentech_camera/README.md

 10. roslint
 11. rospy

-For installation, either clone the omronsentech_camera.git or copy the directory omronsentech_camera to your catkin workspace.
+For installation, either clone the omronsentech_camera.git or copy the content of this repository to your catkin workspace.
 Before building the package as a common ROS package using catkin_make, please ensure that the SentechSDK environment variable has been exported:

 ``$ echo $STAPI_ROOT_PATH``